 I’m a strong believer that backpackers should not limit themselves to destinations that are easily traveled with small budgets.

 As a backpacker, I’ve traveled to expensive destinations like the Maldives, Japan, Australia, Iceland, and Hong Kong, among others, and still managed to do most or all of their iconic activities with a reasonably low budget.
 Basically, with a backpacker’s budget.

-I’m going to show you 15 tactics I use on a daily basis to keep my travel costs down to a minimum.
+I’m going to show you 17 tactics I use daily to keep my travel costs down to a minimum.

 1. First and Foremost, Set a Budget Goal